nanoy42/gitlab-webhook-telegram/README.md

 The `help` command displays an help message.

 The `test` command runs the server but ends with an intureption (ctrl-c) or the user`s session end.
+Also, logs are printed in console and not in file.

 The `start`, `restart` and `stop` commands allows to use the a daemonized script.
 You can easily use those commands to make gwt a service to start when the server boots.